clvrobj/chili/README.md

 * In your dropbox folder `~user/Dropbox/Apps/Chili`, write articles in Markdown and save with `.md` suffix.

 ## Settings
-`/config.py` is to config Chili, but it's better to create a new file `local_config.py`, it can overwrite the settings in `config,py`.
+`/config.py` is to config Chili, but it's better to create a new file `/local_config.py`, it can overwrite the settings in `/config,py`.

 * `DROPBOX_APP_KEY`: `App key` of your app in Dropbox
 * `DROPBOX_APP_SECRET`: `App secret` of your app in Dropbox